Programs for Indigenous Youth

 In Partnership with Mi’kmaq Confederacy of Prince Edward Island (MCPEI), Canada World Youth co-hosted the “Aboriginal Youth and Confederation – Learning from the Past: Building for the Future” symposium in Charlottetown, Prince Edward Island, on June 26-28, 2014.

-This symposium brought together Aboriginal youth from across Canada and Aboriginal young people had an opportunity to identify and prioritize their needs, issues and ideas in the context of Confederation and its impacts on Aboriginal people in the past, present and future.
+This symposium brought together Indigenous youth from across Canada and Indigenous young people had an opportunity to identify and prioritize their needs, issues and ideas in the context of Confederation and its impacts on Indigenous people in the past, present and future.

-We also offer a diversity of other programs for which Aboriginal youth are strongly encouraged to apply:
+We also offer a diversity of other programs for which Indigenous youth are strongly encouraged to apply:

 The Youth Leaders in Action program is a unique 6-month program for youth between the ages of 17 to 25.
 This reciprocal program is divided into 2 phases of 2-3 months, one in Canada and one overseas, where youth from Canada and the partner country take part in both of those phases.
 During the program, the youth volunteers contribute to community-driven development projects which focus on health, the environment or gender equity, live in host families and take part in youth-led educational activities.